Chart Color Schemes

 Croydon Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Croydon Park has a high level of cultural diversity, with 38.8% of its population born overseas and 45.2% speaking a language other than English at home.
-Christianity is the predominant religion in Croydon Park, making up 65.2% of people, compared to 49.2% across Greater Sydney.
+Christianity is the predominant religion in Croydon Park, comprising 65.2% of people, compared to 49.2% across Greater Sydney.
 The top three ancestry groups are Australian (13.9%), Italian (13.9%), and Other (12.6%).

 Frequently Asked Questions - Diversity